 Improve literacy skills

-In addition, book clubs also help to improve student literacy skills as they read more complex texts and practice writing summaries, reflections, or analyses of the books they have read.
+In addition, book clubs also help to improve student literacy skills as they read more complex texts and practice writing summaries, reflections, or analysis of the books they have read.
 Through this process, students gain confidence in their reading and writing abilities and become more comfortable discussing literary elements with their peers.

 Book Clubs also give students an opportunity to practice analyzing characters, understanding plot development, and practice with expressing their thoughts with meaningful conversation.
 Book clubs can also be a great source of creativity where students come up with ideas for activities that connect the stories with modern life.
 Ultimately, by engaging in book club discussions, practicing writing skills, and participating in related activities, it’s easy to see why literacy skills will become stronger and more developed.